-Alternative ways to treat sleep apnea are becoming more popular these days, with many manufacturers developing products that treat sleep apnea without the machine.
+Alternative ways to treat sleep apnea are becoming more popular these days, with many manufacturers developing products that treat sleep apnea without a CPAP machine.

 One method that’s gaining popularity is EPAP Therapy.
 “EPAP” stands for “Expiratory Positive Airway Pressure” and refers to treatments that use your own exhaled breath to create the pressure needed to open your airway.

 How Does EPAP Therapy Work

 EPAP therapy is for people who have mild to moderate sleep apnea and breathe through their nose.
 It works by using specially designed nose cones that create a seal around the nostrils.